-The Empire Building was sold in 1964.
+In 1964, the Empire Building was sold.
 After a remodel, the building reopened with City National Bank occupying the ground floor the following year.
 Originally, a drug store occupied the ground floor, with offices and businesses on the upper floors.
 In 1982, the Empire Building was added to the National Register of Historic Places.
 After sitting vacant for three years the Empire building was purchased by investors in 2012.
 A $27 million renovation revamped the 107-year-old building into a five-star boutique Marriot hotel.
-The Elyton Hotel opened in 2017 with 117 guest rooms, a restaurant, and a rooftop bar.
+The Elyton Hotel opened in 2017 with 111 guest rooms, 6 suites, a restaurant, and a rooftop bar.

 Did you take these photographs?